 Lenin, however, moved in a different direction.
 From about 1905 onwards, and in the context of the wave of strikes, mutinies and rural unrest which led to a new Constitution in 1906, he was explicit in offering support to exploited peasants.
-His single-minded interest was to create a coalition that could take power in Russia, and it was apparent that the communists could not achieve this without support from the peasantry (Lenin 1908: 227-8).
+His single-minded interest was to create a coalition that could take power in Russia, and it was apparent that the communists could not achieve this without support from the peasantry (Lenin 1908, 227-8).
 In The Development of Capitalism in Russia (1899) he had reworked the zemstvo statistics on Russian agricultural production, to divide peasants into three groups.
 Rich peasants (kulaks) were commercial farmers who employed labour.
 Poor peasants did not have the wherewithal to survive without hiring their labour out to rich peasants or others.
 Middle peasants were broadly self-sufficient.
 The rich peasants would grow ever richer, and employ labour, and were therefore categorised with other exploiters.
 The middle and poor peasants had no long term future.
 But he now concluded that poor peasants and landless labourers should not be obstructed in campaigns to take over the land of feudal estates.
 The resulting farms would not be viable so that ultimately, he argued, the small farmers would be persuaded to pool their lands and farm co-operatively.
 Or they would surrender their land to the state, which would farm it on a large scale, employing the former peasants as wage labourers.
 This two-stage strategy was added to the Marxist mainstream.
 It was implemented, in somewhat different forms, and with different levels of enthusiasm and success, in every country in Europe where communists took power, and in China.

 The Green Risings and Collectivization in Russia and Eastern Europe

 The second part of Mitrany’s 1951 book is a study of the thinking that lay behind the agrarian policies in Russia between 1917 and the mid-1930s.
 Following the 1917 October Revolution, with civil war in Russia continuing, one of Lenin’s first actions was to take the rural land into state ownership and to mobilise the peasants to divide it, broadly equally, into small plots.
 This left the rural poor better off, as they no longer had to pay rent or give unpaid service to feudal landowners.
 It brought the civil war to an end, as soldiers deserted to claim their plots of land.
-It was the end of feudalism in Russia (Mitrany 1951: 77-8, drawing on Trotsky 1930).
-The countries of Central and Eastern Europe followed suit: “Politically the effect was to release a vast Peasant movement, a ‘green rising’ quite unique in social history; and on the economic side the effect was an increase in that class of small peasant proprietors which a hundred years earlier Marx had pronounced to be moribund” (Mitrany 1951: 228).
+It was the end of feudalism in Russia (Mitrany 1951, 77-8, drawing on Trotsky 1930).
+The countries of Central and Eastern Europe followed suit: “Politically the effect was to release a vast Peasant movement, a ‘green rising’ quite unique in social history; and on the economic side the effect was an increase in that class of small peasant proprietors which a hundred years earlier Marx had pronounced to be moribund” (Mitrany 1951, 228).
 The first stage of Lenin’s strategy had been achieved.